kornysietsma/korny-info-blog/source/drafts/2019-04-chaos-engineering.html.markdown

 ### More nemeses, more tests

 I'm not going to cover all the things we tested here - we generated a 133 page report, no-one wants to read all of that!
-Hopefully by now you get the idea of the sort of outputs you can get from these tests.
+Hopefully by now you get an idea of the sort of outputs you can get from these tests.

-I will give a brief overview though of things we looked at.
+I will however give a brief overview of other things we looked at.

 #### Using TLS